 Primitive Hot Springs

 These primitive springs take more determination to reach and require a fair bit more planning to get there.
 The payoff is big, though.
-A long, hot soak in the middle of nowhere can’t be beat as the rest of the world and all of your cares will feel miles away.
+A long, hot soak in the middle of nowhere can’t be beaten as the rest of the world and all of your cares will feel miles away.

-Mainly characterized and cherished because of their isolation and proximity to open wilderness, nature and wildlife, these hot springs are the simplest of gems.
+Mainly characterized and cherished because of their isolation and proximity to open wilderness, nature, and wildlife, these hot springs are the simplest of gems.
 Sometimes clothing is optional, so expect you may come across that.
 That’s how some earn names like Skinny Dipper Hot Springs.

 Primitive hot springs are most often composed of river rocks placed strategically by fellow soakers which form a border to the natural pool.
-You may also discover a man-made, wooden or concrete tub to hold in the precious hot waters.
+You may also discover a man-made, wooden, or concrete tub to hold in the precious hot waters.

 To enjoy, you should plant yourself right in the middle of a hot mineral spring or inside of a basin that is filled from a nearby source.
 Then close your eyes and relax the day away.
 Cooler water is often available to help regulate the temperatures.

 Sometimes cooler mineral water is piped into the natural spring area.
 Other times you will need to gather it in buckets sometimes provided to maintain bearable soaking temperatures.
-Most often there are no facilities in primitive areas, but sometimes in Idaho you’ll get lucky that a restroom can be found nearby.
+Most often there are no facilities in primitive areas, but sometimes in Idaho, you’ll get lucky that a restroom can be found nearby.

 These experiences are not for the faint of heart.
 It will take you a little determination to get there, but guaranteed, this will be an experience you won’t soon forget.

-Access is more challenging depending upon the weather and a lot of preparation for your adventure is necessary.
+Access is more challenging depending on the weather and a lot of preparation for your adventure is necessary.
 Still, to relax in a primitive pool with friends and family is the quintessential Idaho adventurer’s dream.

 The majority of Idaho’s primitive hot springs sites do not provide overnight lodging, though some can be found near local Airbnb’s and cabins.
-Be prepared to do some good, old-fashioned, primitive camping or just choose a spring where you can hike in and experience it for the day and then head home.
+Be prepared to do some good, old-fashioned, primitive camping, or just choose a spring where you can hike in and experience it for the day and then head home.
 You can often find campsites with other hot springs pool seekers nearby.

 Hot Springs Resorts and Retreat Centers

 Idaho is also the home of a number of hot springs resorts and retreat centers.
-They range from rustic to extravagant, each one possessing their own bit of local charm.
+They range from rustic to extravagant, each one possessing its own bit of local charm.
 Located outside of Idaho’s larger cities, these resorts serve the vacationing population with an all-encompassing, amenity-filled Idaho experience.

 For example, Bergdorf Hot Springs offers a rustic resort experience that is perfect for the outdoorsman.
-Cabins are located on site, yet it is isolated with no electricity, running water or cell phone coverage.
+Cabins are located on-site, yet it is isolated with no electricity, running water, or cell phone coverage.

-Lava Hot Springs Inn, on the other hand, offers soakers a variety of amenities such as spa treatments, prime overnight lodging and plenty more pampering while enjoying an all-inclusive visit.
+Lava Hot Springs Inn, on the other hand, offers soakers a variety of amenities such as spa treatments, prime overnight lodging, and plenty more pampering while enjoying an all-inclusive visit.

 From luxurious pools with breathtaking views under the stars to indoor, protected pools with water slides, the entertainment value at Idaho hot springs resorts is high.
-These resorts offer well-appointed accommodations of every variety from rustic to premier.
+These resorts offer well-appointed accommodations of every variety from rustic to premiere.

 Idaho hot springs resorts are often much more crowded than the primitive pools you might discover.
 They are perfect for those guests searching for a traditional getaway in a more developed area, with accommodations on-site.

 Locals and visitors alike are welcome to purchase day passes to many of these hot springs resorts in order to gain access to the pools.
 True, this style of hot springs soaking comes with a higher price tag.
-But you’ll reap the benefits of a well run facility and ease of access.
+But you’ll reap the benefits of a well-run facility and ease of access.

 The good news is, even if you’re not looking to stay overnight (and not all resorts have lodging), you’re usually still welcome to take advantage of these springs for a day of healing and enjoy a taste of the good life.
 Though some hot springs are known to be private and only open to overnight guests.
 Always inquire ahead.
 Camping is sometimes found too 0n-site.